Jeanne Wohlgamuth, Artistic Director

 kerry@columbuschildrenschoir.org

 Dr. Kerry Haberkern’s work with Columbus Children’s Choir brings her full circle to the music and theatre education programs she enjoyed while growing up in Columbus, Ohio.
 As an active performer, educator, and administrator, she is devoted to reaching new audiences.
-Dr. Haberkern is the faculty instructor of bassoon at Otterbein University and a founding member of the Columbus Ohio Discovery Ensemble (CODE).
-She is the second bassoonist for the Central Ohio Symphony Orchestra and held past appointments with the Niagara Symphony Orchestra and the Baton Rouge Symphony Orchestra.
+Dr. Haberkern is the faculty instructor of bassoon at Otterbein University and second bassoonist for the Central Ohio Symphony Orchestra.
+She has held positions with the Niagara Symphony Orchestra and the Baton Rouge Symphony Orchestra, and frequently performs with local ensembles.
 In 2013, she earned the doctor of musical arts degree from The Ohio State University, where her research focused on bassoon pedagogy.
 Dr. Haberkern also served as a facilitator for the university’s Center for the Advancement of Teaching, where she worked with artists to translate their skills into tools for the classroom.
 She was a resident artist of the Music and Sound Program at the Banff Centre for the Arts, and holds degrees from the Louisiana State University and the Glenn Gould School of the Royal Conservatory in Toronto, Canada, as well as The Ohio State University.

 Tammy Gebara, Program Manager